A. SUMMARY ADMINISTRATIVE PROCEDURE

 ii.
 Completion of PCI-DSS and Best Practices Guide training, and

 iii.
 Submitting the completed application to the Campus Finance/Administration Office for approval.

 c.
-The Campus Finance/Administration Office submits the approved application to USNH Accounting Services at email@example.com to initiate setup of the MID with the USNH Merchant Bank and obtain an AMEX ID if applicable.
+The Campus Finance/Administration Office submits the approved application to USNH Treasury at email@example.com to initiate setup of the MID with the USNH Merchant Bank and obtain an AMEX ID if applicable.

 d.
 Any department accepting payment cards on behalf of a USNH institution or affiliated organization must designate an individual within the department who will have primary authority and responsibility for payment card transactions.
 This individual is referred to as the Merchant Department Responsible Person or MDRP.
 The department must also specify a back-up, or person of secondary responsibility, should matters arise when the MDRP is unavailable.

 e.
 Once the MID is obtained from the bank, the USNH merchant bank relationship manager will guide the MDRP through the process until the location is up and running.
 Please allow five to seven business days for a new setup.

 f.
 Requests to obtain or replace point of sale terminals for existing locations must be made to your Campus Finance/Administration Office.
 Once approved, the equipment can be purchased and the USNH’s merchant bank relationship manager can be contacted.

 g.
 Each MDRP may directly contact the USNH merchant bank relationship manager for questions related to maintenance of existing terminals and terminal settings.
 Current contact information can be obtained from Campus Finance/Administration Office or USNH Accounting Services.